 Though process groups rely on a foundation of mutual support, process groups are distinct from support groups in that each session is unstructured and without a focus on any particular topic.
 Instead, the primary focus is on attending to and reflecting upon the interactions and relationships between group members.

 I currently have two online interpersonal process groups.
 You can view a flier for these groups here.
-I’m actively recruiting members for the Monday group.
+There is an opening the Thursday group for a new member who identifies as a woman or gender minority.